clinic-mouzaia-it/mouzaia-clinic-hub/README.md

 docker-compose down
 ```

 ---

 ## Keycloak Integration
-- Keycloak is accessible at `${KEYCLOAK_URL}` (default: http://hubkeycloak.mouzaiaclinic.local)
+- Keycloak is accessible at `${KEYCLOAK_URL}` (default: http://hubkeycloak.mouzaiaclinic.local) through Traefik.
-- Realm, admin user, and client configuration are imported from `keycloak/realm-config.json`, using environment variables for all URLs and credentials.
+- Realm, admin user, and client configuration are imported from `keycloak/realm-config.json`, using environment variables for credentials.
 - To change any service URL, update the corresponding variable in your `.env.*` file.

+---

+**Note:** The postgres db is not exposed and can be accessed with the `${KC_DB_URL}` variable.
 ---
 ## Directory Structure
 ```
 mouzaia-clinic-hub/